Mystical94/SFSfi/README.md

 - Unique DeFi Product: Due to its liquidity and demand, sfsETH becomes a valuable asset for integration within various DeFi products.

 ### ☄️ What's next?
-- Currently, SFSfi only supports native coin transfers(ETH) wrapping.
-Next step is to make every ERC-20 token wrapping every ERC-20 into sfsERC-20Token.
+- Currently, SFSfi only supports native coin (ETH) wrapping.
+Next step is to make wrapping up of every ERC-20 into sfsERC-20Token.
 - Deploying SFSfi on Mode Mainnet as soon as possible.
 - Auditing the smart contracts.
 - Future UX improvements (although the website is mobile-friendly).
 The possibilities are endless!